 Michael has over 27 years’ experience in medicinal chemistry as a research scientist following periods at Upjohn, Pharmacia & Upjohn, Bristol-Myers Squibb, Pharmacia, Pfizer and AstraZeneca, focused on anti-infectives.

-Michael also has 12 years’ pharmaceutical industry management experience as an associate director and director in antibacterial medicinal chemistry at Pharmacia and then Pfizer; and as a director and head of External Science, Infection Innovation Medicines, at AstraZeneca where he worked until 2012.
+Michael also has 12 years’ pharmaceutical industry management experience as an associate director and director in antibacterial medicinal chemistry at Pharmacia and then Pfizer; and as an infection discovery director and finally as head of external collaborations, Infection Innovative Medicines, at AstraZeneca where he worked until 2012.
 That year he also joined the faculty at Calvin College and formed his own consulting practice.

 Michael co-invented the oxazolidinone antibacterial agents eperezolid (the first oxazolidinone to successfully complete phase I trials), linezolid (approved by the FDA and marketed in 2000 as Zyvox™), PNU-141659 (phase I), PNU-288034 (phase I), and sutezolid (currently in phase II clinical trials for tuberculosis therapy).